The Hon. Bruce Lander QCCommissioner

-The Commissioner's fourth annual report details key statistics and information about the operations of the Commissioner and the Office for Public Integrity.
+The Commissioner’s fifth annual report details key statistics and information about the operations of the Commissioner and the Office for Public Integrity.

 The Office for Public Integrity (OPI)

-General nature of investigations commenced by the Commissioner during reporting period
+General nature of investigations commenced by the Commissioner during 2017-2018

 Misconduct and Maladministration Referrals

-Where a matter is assessed as raising a potential issue of misconduct or maladministration in public administration the Commissioner must either:
+Where a matter is assessed as raising a potential issue of misconduct or maladministration in public administration the matter may be:

-- Refer the matter to an inquiry agency or a public authority; or
+- Referred to an inquiry agency or a public authority; or

 Prevention, education and communications

 A key statutory function of the Commissioner is to prevent or minimise corruption, misconduct or maladministration in public administration through the facilitation of an education program.